 There are 4 themes to choose from by default but I will show you how to customise them later.

-There are a range of options here including the usual Google +1, Facebook Like, Twitter Tweet and LinkedIn Share.
+There is a range of options here including the usual Google +1, Facebook Like, Twitter Tweet and LinkedIn Share.

 But you can also get people to follow you on Twitter and share directly on Facebook/Google+.

-As you can see there are a range of visibility options to choose from but I usually leave these at default.
+As you can see there is a range of visibility options to choose from but I usually leave these at default.

 You can see a live preview of your social locker as you tweak the various options.